- Home

 Where will I have treatment?

-While treatment courses vary, most people have radiation therapy as an outpatient.
-This means you do not stay in hospital, but travel to the treatment centre for each session.
+Most people have radiation therapy as an outpatient.
+This means you do not stay in hospital, but travel to the hospital or treatment centre for each session.
+It’s a good idea to think about how you will get to each session.
 For some types of internal radiation therapy, you may need to stay in hospital overnight or for a few days.

 Will I be able to work during radiation therapy?

-Talk to your employer about your working arrangements.
+Let your employer know how much time you are likely to need off work.
 Explain that it is hard to predict how radiation therapy will affect you, and discuss the options of flexible hours, modified duties or taking leave.

 For more on this, see Cancer, work and you.